andreztz/xbotlib/README.md

   -r ROOMS [ROOMS ...], --rooms ROOMS [ROOMS ...]
-                        Rooms to automatically join --no-auto-join        Disable automatically joining rooms when invited
+                        Rooms to automatically join --no-auto-join        Disable automatically joining rooms when invited -pt PORT, --port PORT
+                        The port to serve from

 ```

 #### Using the environment